-To-date BP Biojet has been supplied to 15 airports worldwide – including in Norway, Sweden, France and the US.
+Reducing greenhouse gas emissions by up to 80% over its lifecycle compared to the industry-average fossil jet fuel, BP Biojet has been supplied at 16 airports worldwide across three continents– including in Norway, Sweden, France and in the US.

 |2010||Air BP teams up with Brazilian airline TAM (now LATAM) in a test flight using biofuels.|